hhotdong/math/logic/README.md

 [^quantifier_note_6]: The first is valid because given any x we can set y equal to the cube root of x.
 So as x varies, y also varies, that is, y depends upon x.
 The second is valid because there is a single fixed value y = −1 which makes the equation xy^3 = −x valid, regardless of the value of x.
 [^quantifier_note_7]: The first sentence is true and states that given any number there is a strictly larger number, that is, there is no largest number.
 The second sentence is false; it says that there is a single number that is strictly larger than all real numbers.
 In general, if you compare ∃y∀xP(x,y) with ∀x∃yP(x,y) it is clear that the first statement implies the second.
 If there is a fixed value y0 which makes P(x,y) true for all x, then no matter what x we are given, we can find a y (the fixed value y0) which makes P(x,y) true.
 So the first is a stronger statement.
 As in this example, it is usually the case that this implication cannot be reversed.
 [^quantifier_note_8]: Observe that z depends in an essential way on both variables “to its left,” namely, x and y.
 The sentence is true if U = ℝ, but neither of these is true for ℝ: ∀x∃z∀y((x < y) ⇒ (x < z < y)), ∃z ∀x ∀y ((x < y) ⇒ (x < z < y)).
+[^quantifier_note_9]: Consider the first sentence.
+If we know the value of x, we can choose y = −2x and z = 3x, so 7y+5z = −14x+15x = x.
+Notice that y and z depend on x in an essential way.
+Turning to the second, if we know x, we can choose y to be the next integer, x + 1.
+Any z is strictly larger than x if and only if it is at least as large as y.
 [^de_morgan_note_0]: This might be called the opposite of the original sentence—it says more than simply “ ‘All people are tall’ is untrue.”
 The correct denial of this sentence is “there is someone who is not tall,” which is a considerably weaker statement.
 [^de_morgan_note_1]: We can use De Morgan’s laws to simplify the denial of a formula.
 Denials can also be a helpful study device.
 When you read a theorem or a definition in mathematics it is frequently helpful to form the denial of that sentence to see what it means for the condition to fail.
 The more ways you think about a concept in mathematics, the clearer it should become.
 [^de_morgan_note_2]: This is not really a “statement” in our official mathematical logic, because we don’t allow infinitely long formulas.